mscook/CV/CV.rst

 Experience in the use of Fabric and Ansible for systems orchestration and management.
 Greater than 3 years experience.

-Use of Vagrant, Packer and Docker for testing, deployment and packaging.
+Use of Vagrant, Packer, Terraform and Docker for testing, deployment and packaging.

-Deep understanding of ISO27001, PCI-DSS 3.0 controls (at a policy and implementation level) and OWASP Top 10 standards.
+Deep understanding of ISO27001, PCI-DSS 3.0 controls (at a policy and implementation level) and OWASP standards.

 Intermediate penetration testing (physical, infrastructure and web application) abilities.

 Proficient in mathematical optimisation inclusive of the Python libraries NumPy, SciPy, MatplotLib, Biopython, IPython notebook, and pandas.

-Understanding of python web application design and frameworks (Flask, pylons/pyramid bootstrap and pelican).
+Understanding of python web application design and frameworks (Flask, pylons/pyramid, bootstrap and pelican).

 Familiar with databases NoSQL/SQL and ORM (RethinkDB, MongoDB/PostgreSQL, MySQL and peewee and Pony ORM).

-Proficient with Atlassian suite (JIRA, Confluence, Bitbucket, Bamboo, HipChat, ...)
+Proficient with Atlassian suite (JIRA, Confluence, Bitbucket, Bamboo, HipChat)

 Currently learning Apache Spark.
 Spark is a fast and general engine for large-scale data processing.

-Used to an on-call 24/7 2 week on, 4 week off roster for production websites.
+Used to an on-call 24/7, 2 week on, 4 week off roster for production web applications.
 Incident management handled by PagerDuty with triggers from cloud native and 3rd party monitoring applications (CloudWatch alarms, NewRelic, Runscope, ...).

 *I will (generally) write my code in Python.
 The code will be stored in a git repository.
 Dependencies will be pinned using a requirements.txt file and all work will be carried out in a virtual environment.
 The code is unittested with py.test.
 Documentation is written with sphinx and a hook will be used to push it to Read the Docs.
 I apply continuous integration principles using Travis CI.
 The code quality is constantly evaluated using landscape.io.
 At release time bumpversion is used to semantically version the release, place a tag in the git repository before pushing the release to GitHub and PyPI.*